yangsu2022/gpt2-cpp-ov/README.md

 Here we provide a C++ demo about GPT2.
-Optimize the post-processing through the custom node of the OpenVINO ppp API, that is, insert some custom operations like TopK.
+Optimize the post-processing through the custom node of the [OpenVINO PPP API](https://docs.openvino.ai/2023.0/openvino_docs_OV_UG_Preprocessing_Details.html), that is, insert some custom operations like TopK.
 Thereby reducing the latency of the pipeline.

 GPT2 Introduction
 ------